belasi01/Cops/README.md

 </div>

-## Step 0 : Get stated with Cops processing and configuration of the INIT file
+## Step 0 : Get started with Cops processing and configuration of the INIT file

-Unfortunately, most function of the `Cops` package does not have a help page.
+Unfortunately, most functions of the `Cops` package do not have a help page.
 This is because the user **only need to know one single function** to launch the processing, i.e. the `cops.go()`.
-So let’s get
+So let’s get started.
-    started.

 ``` r
 library(Cops)